Document

 A professional having a gross revenue upto Rs 50 lakhs can opt for the presumptive scheme of tax wherein he can straightaway offer 50% of the gross revenue as his taxable income and pay taxes as per his slab rates on such income.
 Once he opts for this scheme, he cannot claim any of the profession related expenses as a deduction again.

 Further, anyone opting for this scheme is not bound by the mandate of maintaining books of accounts too.
-While he is also liable to file his return by 31 July of the assessment year, he must file his return in ITR 4.
+While he is still liable to file his return by 31 July of the assessment year, he must file his return in ITR 4.
+He is not required to get the audit as per provisions of Section 44AB.

 Here is a simple example to help make you understand when this scheme can be opted for: